A massive crater lake, primeval beech forests, handicrafts and hunters in Japan's outback

 The Shirakami Mountains also have plenty of unusual flora and fauna, waterfalls and campgrounds, allowing for extended explorations of the environment.

-By plane, it is just over one hour from Tokyo Haneda Airport to Odate-Noshiro Airport, followed by a 45-minute taxi ride to JR Noshiro Station.
-From there, take the JR Gono Line to JR Akita Shirakami Station (35 minutes).
+By plane, it is just over one hour from Tokyo Haneda Airport to Odate-Noshiro Airport, followed by a 45-minute taxi ride to Noshiro Station.
+From there, take the JR Gono Line to Akita Shirakami Station (35 minutes).
 By train, it takes about three hours from Tokyo Station to Shin-Aomori Station on the JR Tohoku Shinkansen, followed by a 40-minute train from Shin-Aomori Station to Hirosaki Station on the JR Ou Line, and then a 50-minute bus ride from Hirosaki Bus Terminal to Tashiro.

 In addition to the native beech trees, the ancient forest has many other species of tall deciduous trees.
 Take a walk along forest paths for a chance to see wildlife, including black woodpeckers, Japanese serow, mountain hawk-eagles and golden eagles, Japanese macaques and Asiatic black bears.

 One of the most beautiful places within the Shirakami Mountains is Anmon Falls, three stunning waterfalls that run together as one.
 Hike along the nature trails through the lush woods and along the river and streams of crystal-clear water from melted snow.

 Discover the secrets of this singular place

 Learn more about the Shirakami Mountains and the local culture at the Shirakami Mountains Visitor Center and Shirakami World Heritage Center.
 There are 3D exhibitions and an IMAX screen showing informative films about the area.